Your colleague could offer to buy you lunch or drinks. So, what would you do in that circumstance?

 The only other circumstance where colleagues or office will pay for your outing, your lunch, if it’s a ‘team building effort’ or it’s something your office is sponsoring.
 Your office is sponsoring some kind of retreat, or lunch, or outing of some kind, then the office will pay the bill.
 You might need to ask if your boss hasn’t told you what kind of things are accepted to be paid for on that tab.
 My understanding is 99% of things are paid for.
 Alcoholic beverages will not be paid for by most companies’ tabs.
 That depends on the company you work for.
 If you don’t drink alcohol, then you don’t need to worry about that.
 These are just some of my thoughts about going out to work with your colleagues and who should pay.

-For those working with Americans, living in the US or abroad, corporate communication coaching is available in person in Kochi, India or worldwide via the Internet or phone.
+For those working with Americans, living in the US or abroad, corporate communication coaching is available worldwide via the Internet or phone.
+We provide leadership, cross cultural communication and business consulting to your offshore teams and expat workers to the U.S. Let’s talk.